surge-synthesizer/shortcircuit-xt/src/Sprints.md

 # Baconpauls next sprints

-Week of Feb 21:
+Week of Feb 26:
-- Then: Processor views
-  - microgate db_to_linear hack
-  - microgate hold units
-  - Bipolar doesn't mean centered at 0!
-Fix the knob render
-- Implement the memory pool more intelligently
-- Remove a processor-allocate-in-place option and instead static assert size
-- Then: Mod Matrix expand some more
+- Then: Mod Matrix on Display with EG2
+- Then: LFOs
 - Then: Add a zone by sample revisit especially filters borked on add
+- Then: Implement the memory pool more intelligently
 - Voice Design for real and zone level modulators
   - Lifecycle with GATED FINISHED CLEANUP etc
   - AEG/FEG